natustx/mcporter/docs/call-syntax.md

 - Required parameters appear without `?`; optional parameters use `?` and inherit enum literals (e.g. `"json" | "markdown"`).
 - Known format hints are appended inline: `dueDate?: string /* ISO 8601 */` (we suppress the hint when the description already calls it out).
 - When a tool exposes more than two optional parameters (or has ≥4 required parameters), the default output hides the extras and replaces them with an inline summary like `// optional (8): limit, before, after, orderBy, projectId, ...`.
-- Run `mcporter list <server> --include-optional` whenever you want the full signature; the footer repeats `Optional parameters hidden; run with --include-optional to view all fields.` any time truncation occurs.
+- Run `mcporter list <server> --all-parameters` whenever you want the full signature; the footer repeats `Optional parameters hidden; run with --all-parameters to view all fields.` any time truncation occurs.
 - Return types come from each tool’s output schema, so you’ll see concrete names when providers include `title` metadata (e.g. `DocumentConnection`).
 When no schema is advertised we omit the `: Type` suffix entirely instead of showing `unknown`.
 - Each server concludes with a short `Examples:` block that mirrors the preferred function-call syntax.